 What every Agile team can learn from Europe’s fastest learners

-I’m always curious and wanted to know why some companies keep learning while others slow down?
+I wanted to know why some companies keep learning while others just keep moving.
+So I went looking.
+Not in theory.
+In practice.

 Why they changed

-ING had trust and reach, but not rhythm.
-Projects inched through approvals while customers sped ahead.
+ING had trust and reach.
+But not rhythm.
+Projects crawled through approvals while customers sprinted ahead.

 What they changed

-In 2015, ING reorganised around product outcomes.
-Squads, tribes, and chapters.
+Full reorganization around product outcomes.
+Squads, tribes, chapters.

 Smaller releases.
 Feature flags.
-Real users in the loop before a big rollout.
+Real users in the loop before big rollouts.

 What got in the way

+Stand-ups turned into status updates.
+Retros happened without reflection.
 Autonomy arrived before clarity.
-Leaders still asked for reports instead of lessons.
+Leaders asked for reports instead of lessons.

 What it delivered

 Shorter time-to-market.
 Higher engagement.
-Tighter feedback loops across journeys and countries.
+Tighter feedback loops across countries.

 Why they changed